 Although the en-dash is used for date ranges in publication, you may use a hyphen, which will be replaced by an en-dash after acceptance.
-Alternatively, with the Numeral Lock key on, use the keyboard shortcut Alt+0150 to insert an en-dash (and Alt+0151 for the em dash.

 B) Em-Dash (MLAH 2.28-2.32)

 While the em-dash can be used effectively, be sure it's the right punctuation for the job.
 Consider parentheses, commas, or a colon as possible alternatives, depending on the sense you want to convey.